erewok/talks/monads_for_fp_talk_2017/talk.md

 (>>=) :: (s -> (a, s)) -> (a -> t -> (b, t)) -> (t -> (b, t))
 ```

-Another key takeway: both the `M a` at the beginning and `M b` as the final return value are functions in this monadic instance.
+Both the `M a` at the beginning and `M b` as the final return value are *functions* in this monadic instance.
 Thus, `bind` will also return a function that's waiting for an argument.
-It simply needs a starting state to kick off the whole computation, which functions like a composition.
+It simply needs a starting state to kick off the whole computation, which composes them together.

 ## Section 3: Laws